Melissa1909/neuroimaging-primer/normative-modeling/README.md

 - A really comprehensive review elaborating more on the assumptions of case-control-studies and why they are so problematic for psychiatric disorders by [Ashlea Segal (2025)](https://doi.org/10.1016/j.tics.2024.09.010)
 - [Understanding heterogeneity in clinical cohorts using normative models: beyond case-control studies](https://doi.org/10.1016/j.biopsych.2015.12.023)
 - [Conceptualizing mental disorders as deviations from normative functioning](https://doi.org/10.1038/s41380-019-0441-1)
+- Another recent and truly informative review listing all normative modeling studies from 2019 - 2024 and especially focusing on the current gaps of normative modeling applications by [Charlotte Fraza (2025)](https://doi.org/10.1016/j.neubiorev.2025.106284).
+Crucial to read when you want to work with normative modeling in my opinion!!

 # 📈 Existing pre-trained lifespan models